 Paul’s Epistle to the Ephesians (2024)

 In this summer study, we read through Paul’s Epistle to the Ephesians.
 Paul’s great theme is God’s eternal purpose in establishing and completing the universal Church of Jesus Christ to be both the agent of and the result of God’s reconciliation of all things to both himself and to each other.
 As a background for this study, I used Luke Timothy Johnson’s The Writings of The New Testament, Ben Witherington’s The Letters to Philemon, the Colossians, and the Ephesians – A Socio-Rhetorical Commentary on the Captive Epistles, N.T.
 Wright’s Paul for Everyone: The Prison Letters: Ephesians, Philippians, Colossians, and Philemon, and N.T.
 Wright’s Justification.
-This study covers six weeks.
+This study covers twelve weeks.

 (Summer 2024) (The notes from the 2013 lesson are HERE.)